Protein Powder: Why & How To Use it

-A 2015 systematic review in Sports Medicine, conducted by the US Army Research Institute of Environmental Medicine, found that for untrained participants, taking a protein powder supplement in the initial weeks of resistance training had no effect on muscle strength or lean muscle mass.
+A 2015 systematic review conducted by the US Army Research Institute of Environmental Medicine found that for untrained participants, taking a protein powder supplement in the initial weeks of resistance training, had no effect on muscle strength or lean muscle mass.

 As training duration, frequency and volume increases, a protein supplement may promote increase in muscle size, strength, endurance and power.